J4ve/gameclip_app/README.md

 4. Go to "APIs & Services" → "Credentials"
 5. Create OAuth 2.0 Client ID (Desktop app)
 6. Download the `client_secret.json` file
-7. Place it in `src/uploader/client_secret.json`
+7. Place it in `configs/client_secret.json`
+8. In [Firebase Console](https://console.firebase.google.com/), go to Project Settings → Service Accounts → Generate new private key
+9. Download the `firebase-admin-key.json` file
+10. Place it in `configs/firebase-admin-key.json`
-8. **Do not commit this file to Git!**
+11. **Do not commit these files to Git!**
-9. If you ever accidentally commit it, delete it from Git history and regenerate credentials in Google Cloud Console.
+12. If you ever accidentally commit them, delete them from Git history and regenerate credentials in Google Cloud Console and Firebase Console.

 ### Clone the repository
 ```bash